fabriziogianni7/Jarvis/README.md

 ```shell
 npm run publish-agent
 ```
-or (if the previous method fails) you could alternatively use `CURL`:
+or (if thirdweb fails on you, like it did on us) use `CURL`:
 ```shell
 curl -F file=@./dist/index.js https://agents.phala.network/ipfs
 ```

-Upon a successful upload, the command should show the URL to access your AI Agent.
+The command should show the URL to access your AI Agent.
 ```shell
 > phat-gpt-template@0.0.1 publish-agent
 > phat-fn build --experimentalAsync && tsx scripts/publish.ts